strvcom/docker-open-knowledge/sessions/01-docker-basics/README.md

 docker run hello-world (in another terminal)
 ```

-#### The Docker client
+#### The Docker Client
 The Docker client is the primary way that many Docker users interact with Docker.
-When you use commands such as docker run, the client sends these commands to docker deamon, which carries them out.
+When you use commands such as docker run, the client sends these commands to docker daemon, which carries them out.
 The docker command uses the Docker API.
 The Docker client can communicate with more than one daemon.

 ```
 docker
 ```

 #### Docker Image
-An image is a read-only template with instructions for creating a Docker container
+An image is a read-only template with instructions for creating a Docker container.

 #### Docker Container
-A container is an instance of an image
+A container is an instance of an image.

-#### Docker registries
+#### Docker Registries
 A Docker registry stores Docker images.
-Docker Hub is official public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
+Docker Hub is an official public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
 You can even run your own private registry.

 Docker Trusted Registry (DTR) - commercial product, complete image management workflow, featuring LDAP integration, image signing, security scanning etc.

 When you use the docker pull or docker run commands, the required images are pulled from your configured registry.
 When you use the docker push command, your image is pushed to your configured registry.

-### Hello world
+### Hello World

 ```
 docker run hello-world